sebastianGitDL/robot-world/README.md

 TBD

 ## Automated Tests
 I have written some automated tests using rspec and also using the [Fabrication](www.fabricationgem.org) gem to handle factories.
+I have not configured Faker gem to generate example data for the test since I don't think it would be necessary for this particular challenge.